Studies in Progressive American Social Movements

 the minor, Professor Zannoni.
 If students do not declare the minor by the end of the sophomore year, they cannot be assured

-of a place in the coordinate seminar, a requirement for the minor.
+of a place in the internship/seminar, a requirement for the minor.

 - Three courses selected from the core group listed below, no more than two of which may be in the same field.

-- A fourth course selected from either the core group or the list of supplementary courses.
+- A fourth course selected from either the core group or the list of supplementary courses below.

-term of the internship.
-Students must have completed at least two courses in the minor before enrolling
+completed at least two courses in the minor before taking the internship/seminar and must register for URST

 - In satisfying requirements 1 and 2, students must take courses in at least three different fields.
 Any exemptions